adigaandyt/LetsReview-GitOps/README.md

 - Credentials for the ArgoCD to access this repo

 ## Usage
-Deploy ArgoCD on your cluster and apply infra-apps-app.yaml or use the ArgoCD UI and use the + New App option, copy paste the yaml file into the EDIT AS YAML section.
+Deploy ArgoCD on your cluster and apply `infra-apps-app.yaml` or use the ArgoCD UI and use the + New App option, copy paste the yaml file into the EDIT AS YAML section.
-In this project ArgoCD get's installed using Terraform and a bootstrap application add the repo to ArgoCD automatically on startup
+In this project ArgoCD gets installed using Terraform, and a bootstrap application add the repo to ArgoCD automatically on startup
 [IaC Repo](https://github.com/adigaandyt/ourlibrary-infra)

 ## GitOps Workflow